jucian0/posts/building-forms-in-reactjs.md

 ## Let's look at some changes

 - Added news state to save errors.
-- Added a function named `validate`, this function should receive the form values and pass this value to object validation wrote in the last step.
-If the form state has a valid value we set an empty object in the errors state, but if it has any error we should know if is an error of validation, we need to know if is a ValidationError instance before setting them in the errors state.
+- Added a function named validate, this function should receive the form values and pass this value to object validation written in the last step.
+If the form state has a valid value, we set an empty object in the errors state, but if it has any error, we need to know if is an error of validation (ValidationError instance), before setting them in the errors state.
-- To update the errors every time that form is changed we pass form state as a dependency in the `useEffect` hook.
+- To update the errors every time that form is changed, we pass form state as a dependency in the useEffect hook.
-- Added object error with the specif property in every field.
-  If you run again the application you will see the form working well with validation.
+- Added object error with the specific property in every field.
+If you run the application again you will see the form working well with validation.

 ![form](https://res.cloudinary.com/practicaldev/image/fetch/s--jdctQqlV--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://cdn-images-1.medium.com/max/2000/1%2ATGVW5G3z762WRaeqteXEZw.png)

 ## Improving our solution.

-I think that we can improve our code, we can split some parts of our code and create a new hook to turn the code more understandable and clean.
+I think that we can improve our code, we can split some parts of our code and create a new hook to make the code more understandable and cleaner.

 ### Creating a hook useValidation

 First of all, I will create a folder called Hooks in the root of application `Hooks/useValidation`, inside the folder I will create a file called `index.js`.
-Inside this file, we just need to put part of our code, `validate` function, useEffect hook, and the error state.
+Inside this file, we just need to put part of our code, validate function, `useEffect` hook, and the error state.
 Finally, we return an object with the error state.

 ```javascript
 import React, { useState, useEffect } from "react";